How to Help Implantation

 We looked into some of the most common things that women worry about during very early pregnancy and reveal whether there is any genuine cause for concern.

 Can Exercise Prevent Implantation?

-Some women worry that exercising during the two-week wait might somehow jostle the egg around.
-It’s totally fine to continue an exercise routine that you’re already accustomed to, or even to start a new one as long as you ramp up slowly (which is a good idea whether you’re trying to get pregnant or not).
+It’s most likely fine to continue an exercise routine that you’re already accustomed to, or even to start a new one as long as you ramp up slowly (which is a good idea whether you’re trying to get pregnant or not).
 The embryo at this stage is half the size of a dust mite.
-Its activities are occurring at a molecular scale and are not affected by an intense workout.
+Its activities are occurring at a molecular scale and are not affected by a single intense workout.

 Verdict: In most cases, exercise cannot prevent implantation.